-Bill also served as a Reporter of the Uniform Laws Conference for the Uniform Condominium Act and the Uniform Common Interest Ownership Act (UCIOA).
-He also chaired the study groups of the Law Revision Commission, which resulted in Connecticut's 1983 adoption of UCIOA, and the 1995 Amendments to UCIOA.
+Bill is currently the Chair of the Unform Law Drafting Committee for the Home Foreclosure Procedures Act.
+He also served as a Reporter of the Uniform Laws Conference for the Uniform Condominium Act and the Uniform Common Interest Ownership Act (UCIOA).
+And, Bill chaired the study groups of the Law Revision Commission, which resulted in Connecticut's 1983 adoption of UCIOA, and the 1995 Amendments to UCIOA.
 In 2003 and 2004 Bill chaired the drafting committee for the Uniform Environmental Covenants Act.

-He was educated at Dartmouth College (B.A.
+Bill was educated at Dartmouth College (B.A.
 1963) and the University of Virginia Law School (L.L.B.
 1968).
-He and his family live in Hartford.
+He and his wife live in Hartford.

 Douglas Corning, Of Counsel

-Douglas joined CULI in the summer of 2010.
+Douglas joined CULI in 2010.
 Prior to CULI, Douglas served as in-house counsel for a municipal housing authority and as a legal researcher.
 Douglas is also a licensed real estate broker.

 Law is Douglas’ second career.
 His first was software development.
-Douglas worked for Charles Schwab, AIG Financial Products, and Prodigy Services, and well as many software startups.
+Douglas worked for Charles Schwab, AIG Financial Products, and Prodigy Services, as well as many software startups.

-Douglas was educated at Trinity College (B.A, Highest Honors, Economics) and the University of Connecticut School of Law (J.D., Honors).
+Douglas was educated at Trinity College (B.A, Economics/Mathematics) and the University of Connecticut School of Law (J.D.).